AhmetCanTurhan/CPP_Rock_Paper_Scissors_Game/README.md

     git clone https://github.com/AhmetCanTurhan/CPP_Rock_Paper_Scissors_Game.git
     ```
 2. Open the project in **Visual Studio** or any C++ compiler.
-3. Build and Run the `main.cpp` file.
+3. Build and Run the `RockPaperScissors.cpp` file.
 4. Follow the on-screen instructions to play against the computer!

 ## 📝 Learning Outcomes